tgirke/rcf/pages/manuals/manuals_linux-cluster_queue.md

 sprio -u $USER
 ```

-Even if your group has a lower fairshare score, your job may still has a very high priority.
+Even if your group has a lower fairshare score, your job may still have a very high priority.
 This would be likely due to the job's queue wait time, and it should start as soon as possible regardless of fairshare score.
 You can use the `sqmore` command to see a list of all jobs sorted by priority.